 Most Ethereum tokens use the ERC-20 standard for smart contracts.
 Azimuth points are, however, essentially different from most Ethereum tokens, due to points not being fungible.
 Since any two stars will handle social-networking realities in a different way, they will carry a different reputation.
 Points are to houses as tokens are to gold.

 The ERC-721 standard, having been made specifically to provide a smart-contract interface for non-fungible assets, serves our needs well.
 This is the standard that we use for deeding Azimuth points.

 Points, and all of their blockchain operations, are governed by the Ecliptic.
 The Ecliptic is an Ethereum smart-contract that governs point state and the ownership, spawn, management, and voting rights affiliated with your points.

-For the technical implementation details Azimuth, take a look at the Github repo.
+For the technical implementation details, take a look at Azimuth's Github repository.